euctrl-pru/portal/content/reference/dataset/en-route-atfm-delay-aua.md

 The number of flights is based on ANSP boundaries (which are not necessarily coincidental with the FIR or geographical boundaries of the State).

-## ANSP definitions

-The ANSP level information is based on an aggregation of Air Traffic control Unit Airspace (AUA).
-A list for each ANSP will be provided in due course.

 ## Column naming and types